-The lodge program should be directed toward achieving the purpose of the OA, camping promotion, council service, leadership development, and cheerful service to the community.
-Preparing and distributing "Where to Go Camping" resources for unit leaders and making camping promotion visits to all units are important parts of the lodge program.
+The lodge program should be directed toward achieving the purpose of the OA, council service, leadership development, and cheerful service to the community.

 Lodges are expected to plan a program and activities to support the purpose of the OA, the local council, and its units through outdoor program promotion and service.
 This includes the council resident camps, camp facilities, unit camping, Cub Scout outdoor experiences, and Webelos-to-Scout transition.
 In recent years, this has expanded from traditional areas such as unit camping promotion visits, and Scoutcraft skill resource teams to include many new fields, such as ecology, STEM, websites, social media and electronic communication.
 Many lodges hold an annual social affair to which members' friends and family, or the community at large, are invited.
 These functions often serve as a means of raising funds to provide camp scholarships or for other worthwhile lodge projects.
 Typical events include hayrides, fish fries, annual banquets, winter carnivals, canoe trips, barbecues, and winter campouts.
 It must be remembered that prior to embarking on any type of fund-raising project, close coordination with and approval by the council must be secured.